Z3r0cks/Master_Thesis/thesis/main.typ

 #pagebreak()

 = Tools <tools>
-This chapter explains Nerfstudio and NVIDIA Omniverse and why I used them for my thesis.
+This chapter explains Nerfstudio and NVIDIA Omniverse and why I used them for this thesis.

 == Nerfstudio <nerfstudio>
 Nerfstudio is a PyTorch framework.
 It contains plug-and-play components for implementing NeRFs.
 It uses tools for real-time visualization and introduces how to work with and implement NeRFs @tancik_nerfstudio_2023.
 Nerfstudio is used for using and editing Nerfacto and rendering the scene on the front-end.
 While Nerfstudio's common use is to implement new NeRFs, this work use a modified version of Nerfacto.